darkorsa/cordo/README.md

 This framework is configured with Redis Extention driver by default.
 Driver declaration is placed in `bootstrap/queue_factory.php` and can be changed there.

-If you want to make your Command to be queued just make it implementing `League\Tactician\Bernard\QueueableCommand` interface or just extend `System\Application\Queue\AbstractMessage` class.
+If you want to make your Command to be queued just make it implementing `League\Tactician\Bernard\QueueableCommand` interface or just extend `Cordo\Core\Application\Queue\AbstractMessage` class.

 To launch background process that will process queued commands run in the console: